 My Italian odyssey began when I bought a raffle ticket from a girlfriend at work in 1992.
 First prize was a return ticket to Athens.
 I won it.
 I lived in Melbourne, Australia at the time.

 The thing about winning an airline ticket is that you have to go, whether you want to or not.

 I received several complimentary “prizes” at around the same time – a redundancy package from work, a separation from my husband and notice from my landlord to move out of my St.Kilda flat.
-I had also secretly always wanted to go to the Greek islands, since I was about eight.

 I got a teaching job at a University in Italy then with various United Nations organisations that do Humanitarian stuff from their Headquarters in Rome, and the odd bit of consulting for Australian Embassies throughout Europe, Africa and the Middle East.
 All of this kept me together with my love and gave me time and money to visit my other soul mates, Greece and Turkey, on a regular basis.

 Of course now I have another soul mate.
 We married in 2002.
-On that day I felt I had won first prize again.
+On that day I felt I had won first prize in a raffle again.
 I still do.
 He is from the deepest South of Italy.
 A place that was originally ruled and populated by the Greeks.
 We got married at the Registry office, right next to the ruins of a Greek temple.

-I like being alone alot, lying down and day dreaming, watching TV, reading, writing, journaling, doing unserious yoga, walking, ballet, travel, and catching up with friends and family over meals.
+I like being alone alot, lying down and day dreaming, watching TV, reading, writing, journaling, doing unserious yoga, walking, doing ballet, travel, and catching up with friends and family over meals.
 I don’t like cooking, shopping, or being around people all the time.
 My favourite author is Charlotte Bronte but I am not named after her.

 I hope you enjoy my blog and stories about life here in the Eternal city!